 Major Brisbane Valley Rail Trail projects

 New trailhead at 163 Grace Street, Wulkuraka

 Works are underway to construct a new start-of-trip facility, known as a 'trailhead', at 163 Grace Street, Wulkuraka.
-Brisbane Valley Rail Trail users will soon benefit from improved facilities including off-road carparking for up to 36 vehicles, a bus layover facility for safe loading/unloading of bikes and equipment, toilet facilities, and shade shelters with picnic tables and bench seats.
+Brisbane Valley Rail Trail (BVRT) users will soon benefit from improved facilities including off-road carparking for up to 36 vehicles, a bus layover facility for safe loading/unloading of bikes and equipment, toilet facilities, and shade shelters with picnic tables and bench seats.